ykahalan/adaptive-resampling/README.md

 print(f"Number of border points: {border_points.shape[0]}")
 print(f"Number of core points: {core_points.shape[0]}")
 ```
+For detecting core and border points of each class.
 ```py
 # Import the functions from the installed library
 from border_detection_minimal.border_detection_minimal import classify_border_and_core_points